A recent article in Parade features Dr. Mandy Dempsey weighing in on why so many parents are delaying or skipping childhood immunizations.

 A new study explores the barriers, facilitators, and alternative approaches to providers sending reminder notices for immunization using a statewide immunization registry.
 (Acad Pediatr 2011 Jan-Feb;11(1):44-9)

-Researchers at COR study the effects of overcrowding in emergency departments
+Researchers study the effects of overcrowding in emergency departments

 New research reports resource burden in emergency departments during the spring 2009 H1N1 influenza pandemic.
 (Acad Emerg Med 2011 Feb;18(2):158-66)